Selenium: The Tool That Defined Browser Automation

 Cypress, you're using patterns that trace back to Jason Huggins' JavaScript test

 runner in 2004.
-The API has evolved, but the fundamental idea—programmatically
+The API has evolved, but the fundamental idea of programmatically

 Further Reading